 – The city is home to the oldest university in the world.
 Some of its most famous students are Dante, Petrarch, Thomas Becket, Pope Nicholas V, Erasmus of Rotterdam, Peter Martyr Vermigli, and Copernicus.

-– With its 38 kilometers (24 miles) of porticoes (sidewalks with a roof) in the city’s historical center, Bologna is one of the worlds most pedestrian-friendly towns.
+– With its 38 kilometers (24 miles) of porticoes (sidewalks with a roof) in the city’s historic center, Bologna is one of the world’s most pedestrian-friendly towns.

 – There used to be more than 180 defending towers scattered around Bologna.
 Nowadays, they are less than 20, and they look like they are about to collapse any minute.

 – San Petronio Basilica is the tenth-largest church in the world.
 It was started in 1388, and it’s still unfinished. (and you thought your bathroom handyman was slow)

 See Also: The Best UNESCO SItes in ITALY